RouninMedia/querying-companies-house-api-via-javascript-fetch/README.md

  - the [Companies House Developer Forum](https://forum.aws.chdev.org/)
  - the wider web (e.g. [How to use OpenCorporates and Companies House APIs](https://carmen-aguilar-garcia.medium.com/how-to-use-opencorporates-and-companies-house-apis-79ba0647d0d0) by Carmen Aguilar García)

 to accrue enough information to figure out how to write the JavaScript to query the API correctly.
-(The forum contains many answers regarding how to query the API correctly, but some answers are for **cURL**, others for **PHP**, others for **Python**, so it's time-consuming if you only want to find a cut-and-paste *how-to* in **JavaScript**.
+(The forum contains many answers regarding how to query the API correctly, but some answers are for **cURL**, others for **PHP**, others for **Python**, so it's time-consuming if you really only want to find a straightforward *how-to* with cut-and-paste **JavaScript** snippets.

-This repo contains a series of working JavaScript snippets to save others time and frustration in future.
+This repo contains a series of working JavaScript snippets to save others time (and possibly frustration) in future.
 _________

 ## #1 Get Company Profile (from Company Registration No.)